informedcitizenry/6502.Net/README.md

             lda #'A'    ;; a9 00
 ```

 Note `.map` changes *code point* of the mapped character, not the encoding itself (binary output), which is still UTF-8.
-For one-byte code points, this is an irrelevant distinction, since the encoding is the same.
+For one-byte code points, this is an irrelevant distinction, since the encoding and code points match.

 Entire character sets can also be mapped, with the re-mapped code point treated as the first in the output range.
 The start and endpoints in the character set to be re-mapped can either be expressed as a two-character string literal or as expressions.